 Expansion of the roadway footprint and disturbance of areas adjacent to the roadway during construction would remove vegetation, including some large trees.
 Work conducted may damage trees located beyond the limits of disturbance if their root systems stretch into areas where groundbreaking occurs.
 It is estimated that between 249 and 465 trees with diameters at breast height greater than 4 inches could be impacted.
-The revised designs under the Preferred Alternative reduced the number of trees that would be impacted (i.e., 382 trees compared to 465 trees under Candidate Build Alternative 3).
+The revised designs under the Preferred Alternative reduced the number of trees that would be impacted (i.e., 382 trees compared to 465 trees under Build Alternative 3).
 Impacts to trees would be avoided to the maximum extent possible by minimizing cut/fill/pavement within the root zone.
-Trees would be protected to the extent practical during construction or replaced according to DDOT's Bluebook for Standard Specifications for Highways and Structures - Section 611 Trees, Shrubs, Vines, and Ground Covers.
+Trees would be protected to the extent practical during construction or replaced according to DDOT's Standard Specifications for Highways and Structures - Section 608 Trees, Shrubs, Vines, and Ground Covers and in coordination with DDOT's Urban Forestry Division.
+The identification of mature Special Trees would be performed in accordance with the District's Tree Canopy Protection Amendment Act of 2016.
+Removal of certain trees from DDOT property would require a Special Tree Removal Permit, while removal of trees from NPS land would be authorized under a NPS Special Use Permit.